- Heart Attack Facts

 A heart attack is the death of heart muscle due to the loss of blood supply.
-The loss of blood supply is usually caused by a complete blockage of a coronary artery, one of the arteries that supplies blood to the heart muscle.
+The loss of blood supply is usually caused by a complete blockage of a coronary artery, one of the arteries that supply blood to the heart muscle.
 Death of the heart muscle, in turn, causes chest pain and electrical instability of the heart muscle tissue.

-Chest pain or pressure is the most common symptom of a heart attack; however people who are having a heart attack may experience a variety of conditions that include jaw pain, sweating, heartburn, shortness of breath, jaw pain, toothache, headache, and nausea and vomiting.
+Chest pain or pressure is the most common symptom of a heart attack; however, people who are having a heart attack may experience a variety of conditions that include jaw pain, sweating, heartburn, shortness of breath, jaw pain, toothache, headache, and nausea and vomiting.

 What causes heart attacks?

 Most of the deaths from heart attacks are caused by ventricular fibrillation of the heart that occurs before the victim of the heart attack can reach an emergency room.
 Those who reach the emergency room have an excellent prognosis; survival from a heart attack with modern treatment should exceed 90%.
-The 1% to 10% of heart attack victims who die later include those victims who suffer major damage to the heart muscle initially or who suffer additional damage at later.
+The 1% to 10% of heart attack victims who die later include those victims who suffer major damage to the heart muscle initially or who suffer additional damage later.

 How many people have heart attacks each year?

 Heart attack, or myocardial infarction, is the number one killer of both men and women in the U.S. Each year, about 735,000 Americans suffer a heart attack, and heart disease is the leading cause of death for both men and women in the US.

 What exams, procedures, and imaging tests diagnose heart attacks?